 An ICP is an Ideal Customer Profile that fits your business organization.
 This is an outline of the ideal company or customer that fits your target customer profile.
 Figuring out your ICP will help you weed out all those from your target market that deviate the farthest from your ICP and highlight those that deviate least and fit well.
 This lets your business invest its precious time and resources on those companies and customers that have the most prospect of converting into real sales.

 ICP approach can also help your business figure out where a potential client is not fitting the mould which you could then use to focus your pitches and efforts on a specific aspect.

 Forge an initial contact with your prospects

 Approach your prospects and start building a repertoire with them.
-You could use either email marketing or personalized call outreach for this purpose.
+You could use either email marketing, WhatsApp API or personalized call outreach for this purpose.
 While email marketing for lead generation is a leading way for B2B businesses, cold calls are also great for doing the trick.

 Contacting your prospects via email

 In order to find email address online, you can always use email marketing tools like AeroLeads which allow you to find business emails from either platforms like LinkedIn or by using the prospect’s name and domain name etc. This is an easy and effective way to create a mailing list.

 To analyze and optimize your emails outreach campaign, use the best of sales intelligence data and technographics to find out the email campaign open rate and reply rate and how to improve upon them.
 For calls, use call automation call center software and call reporting to make the best out of them.